Profession – Consultant, Services at AVEVA

 - Aug 2011−Jul 2016; KBC Advanced Technologies Pvt.
 Ltd. (A Yokogawa Company), Mumbai Consultant

 After leaving Reliance, I joined KBC as a Senior Engineer and was promoted to Consultant in about 3 years from joining.
-The time spent at KBC was memorable as I travelled around the world to work with different clients in downstream refining sector.
+The time spent at KBC was memorable as I travelled around the world to work with different clients in downstream refining sector in Oil & Gas Industry.
 My role was to build/troubleshoot LP (Linear Programming) models of different refineries which help them in decision making while maximizing the profit margins.
 I also worked on few feasibility study projects and provided on−site training to client personnel.
 I also provided sales support proposals.

 - Aug 2016−Feb 2018; Schneider Electric Software, Singapore Consultant, Services Team

 After spending 5 years in Mumbai, I moved to Singapore and joined Schneider Electric Software as a Consultant (Services Team).
 I have been supporting primarily clients in APAC on Spiral software evaluation (proof of concept studies) and model migration projects from legacy to Spiral.
 I also run public training courses twice a year for our clients in this region.
 In between, I provide support to the sales team as required from proposal, cost estimation to software demo.
 Spiral is the first unified supply chain software in oil & gas industry right from crude assay management, processing of crudes in refineries and all the way to product distribution.

 - Mar 2018−Present; Aveva, Singapore Consultant, Services Team

 The industrial software business of Schneider Electric and AVEVA have been merged to create a new global leader in engineering and industrial software.
 Roles and responsibilities remain the same.